LangHub-cyber/mws-restaurant-stage-1/README.md

 ### Project Rubric

-Theproject will be evaluated by a Udacity code reviewer according to the [Restaurant Reviews project rubric](https://review.udacity.com/#!/rubrics/1090/view).
+The project will be evaluated by a Udacity code reviewer according to the [Restaurant Reviews project rubric](https://review.udacity.com/#!/rubrics/1090/view).
 The rubric was used as a resource referred to periodically to ensure project met specifications.

 ### How Should This Project Be Viewed?